Rotheca myricoides: Flowers

-Lots of variation in the flower colour.
+There is lots of variation in the flower colour.
 It can be green and blue or mauve, white and blue, or blue to mauve.

 Fruits

-The fruits of this species are 5-6 by 8–10 mm in dimension and are mostly deeply 4-lobed.
+The fruits of this species are 5-6 by 8–10 mm in dimension and are mostly deeply four-lobed.
+To attract birds the plant produces small, black, drupe-like fruits when pollinated.

 Leaves

 The leaf outline is mostly ovate to rhomboid.
 The outline can sometimes be elliptic or obovate.
 The leaf margin is dentate or deeply lobed.
-The indumentum of the leaves can be variable.
-There is often a hairy upper surface and can be sparsely to densely hairy on the lower surface.
-It has been described to feel velvety.
+The indumentum of the leaves can vary.
+There is often a hairy upper surface, and the lower surface can be sparsely to densely hairy.
+It has been described as feeling velvety.
 When the leaves are crushed, there is an unpleasant scent.
 This may be due to the pelate hairs or pelate glands on the leaves.
-The leaves are opposite are whorls of 3–4.
+The leaves are opposite whorls of 3–4.
 The petiole is 0–24 mm long.

 Branches

-The young branches are normally angular, pale greyish-whitish and using with white lenticels.
+The young branches are normally angular, pale greyish-whitish and with white lenticels.
 They are hairy, mostly at the growth points.
 The arrangement of the main branches are normally opposite.
 There are prominent leaf scars on the branches as well.
-The branches can be 4-angled and brownish-red towards the apex.
+The branches can be four-angled and brownish-red towards the apex.
 The lateral branches are short, leafy and flowering.

-Medicinal Uses
+Medicinal uses

 Traditional

-Rotheca myricoides is used in traditional medicine to manage diabetes in lower eastern part of Kenya.
-This area constitutes mostly by the Kamba community.
-They take this medicine daily by boiling the leaves.
-This species is also used to treat epilepsy, arthritis, typhoid, cough, eye problems, tonsillitis, rheumatism, gonorrhoea, cancer, malaria, dysmenorrhea, sterility, impotence.
+Rotheca myricoides is used in traditional medicine to manage diabetes in the lower eastern part of Kenya.
+This area is populated mostly by the Kamba community.
+They take this medicine daily by boiling and consuming the leaves.
+This species is also used to treat epilepsy, arthritis, typhoid, cough, eye problems, tonsillitis, rheumatism, gonorrhoea, cancer, malaria, dysmenorrhea, sterility, and impotence.